Voluntary Turnover Rate

 Product KPIs

 Roadmap, delivery, R&D efficiency, quality.
-1 industry-backed KPI, each anchored to a third-party standard.
+18 KPIs in this domain — 1 anchored to third-party standards, 17 editorial.